oracle/graalpython/docs/contributor/CONTRIBUTING.md

 GraalPy provides proper debug options.
 It is possible to either debug the Python code, using a Chrome debugger, or the Java code, using your preferred IDE.
-The following commands should be executed in a virtual environment, which provides a `graalpy` executable.
+The following commands should be run in a virtual environment, which provides a `graalpy` executable.

 For debug Python side code run this: